NicTool/dns-resource-record/README.md

 - [ ] handling unknown RR types: RFC 3597
 - [ ] export a web page for each RR type

 ## DEVELOP

 - this package has no dependencies.
 That's no accident.
 - eventually this will be used a node.js app & a browser based app
     - so, ESM, eventually
-- CI tests are on linux & windows
+- CI tests are on linux, windows, and macos